 Alumni Advisory Council

-The Alumni Advisory Council primarily serves the School of Nursing to support its vision:
+The Alumni Advisory Council primarily serves the College of Nursing to support its vision:

 To be nationally recognized as leaders in health, addressing the needs of diverse populations.